-Factors that generally have a downward effect on the funded ratio include:
+Factors that generally have a downward effect on the funded ratio include unfavorable actuarial experience and the following:

 - Employers adopting new benefit programs.
-For example, before reflecting the benefit changes adopted by political subdivisions during the year, the 2-28-2017 and 2-28-2018 Funded Ratios would have been 95.4% (instead of 94.8%) and 95.8% (instead of 95.6%), respectively. - New employers joining LAGERS (who at time of joining do not have assets on hand to cover actuarial accrued liabilities associated with past service).
-For example, before including new political subdivisions joining LAGERS during the year, the 2-28-2018 Funded Ratio would have been 95.7% (instead of 95.6%). - The planned reduction in funding levels (through reduced employer contributions) for employers that are over 100% funded.
+For example, before reflecting the benefit changes adopted by political subdivisions during the year, the 2-28-2019 and 2-29-2020 Funded Ratios would have been 95.2% (instead of 94.9%) and 93.9% (instead of 93.7%), respectively. - New employers joining LAGERS (who at time of joining do not have assets on hand to cover actuarial accrued liabilities associated with past service).
+For example, before including new political subdivisions joining LAGERS during the year, the 2-29-2020 Funded Ratio would have been 93.8% (instead of 93.7%). - The planned reduction in funding levels (through reduced employer contributions) for employers that are over 100% funded.

-Factors that generally have an upward effect on the funded ratio include scheduled employer contributions and favorable investment experience.
+Factors that generally have an upward effect on the funded ratio include scheduled employer contributions for employers that are less than 100% funded and favorable actuarial experience.